dlee888/Chess_Bot/README.md

 ### Playing

-- challenge: Challenges Chess Bot to a game
+- challenge: Challenges Chess Bot to a game.

-- fen: Sends current game in FEN format

-- move [move]: Plays [move] against the computer
+- move [move]: Plays [move] against the computer.

-- resign: Resigns the game
+- resign: Resigns the game.

-- view: Views your current game
+- view: Views your current game.

 - time: Sends how much time you have left.

+- profiles: Sends a list of which profiles you can challenge.

+- fen: Sends current game in [FEN format](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).

 ### Moderation

-These commands require special permissions
+These commands require special permissions.

-- abort: Aborts a game.
-At least "Debugger" in Chess Bot support server required.

-- refund [user] [points]: Refunds [user] [points] amount of rating points.
-At least "Moderator" in Chess Bot support server required.

 - prefix [prefix]: Makes or changes the server's server specific prefix.
 Must have administrator permission in the server.